Vanilla-OS/website/_posts/2022-12-29-vanilla-os-22-10-kinetic.md

 and limiting the risk of breaking due to incompatible, poorly constructed or conflicting packages.

-It gets done by installing software inside one or more containers fully managed by Apx having restricted access to your system’s resources while still being able to use the same drivers, display server, etc.
+It achieves this by installing software inside one or more containers fully managed by Apx having restricted access to your system’s resources while still being able to use the same drivers, display server, etc.

 By default, Apx provides a container based on your Linux distribution (Ubuntu 22.10 for Vanilla OS 22.10) and wraps all commands from the distribution’s